MITCHELL INTERNATIONAL AND GENEX HAVE MERGED

 Field Medical Case Manager / Remote Position

-Currently seeking a qualified Medical Nurse Case Manager (RN) to cover the Ft.
-Walton, Panama City/Panama City Beach Area.
+Currently seeking a qualified Medical Nurse Case Manager (RN) to cover the West Palm Beach, FL area.
 Along with a Registered Nurse license, qualified candidates must have one of the following certifications: CCM, CDMS, CRRN, or COHN.
 Individual will be responsible for assessment, planning, coordination, implementation and evaluation of injured/disabled individuals involved in the medical case management process.
 Works as an intermediary between carriers, attorneys, medical care providers, employers and employees to ensure appropriate and cost-effective healthcare services and a medically rehabilitated individual who is ready to return to an optimal level of work and functioning.

 Main responsibilities will include but are not limited to: